 Printing companies generally choose their inks based on the inkjet systems they have installed.
 Water-based and UV-curable inks are the most popular.

-Unlike printing on matte surfaces, glossy substrates require additional effort to achieve the shiny, expensive-looking results.
-Inks have to be tuned to the surface tension of the glossy surface.
-The ink droplets must have just enough dot gain, meaning the droplets spread out, when applied to the glossy substrate.
+Unlike printing on matte surfaces, glossy substrates require additional effort to achieve their shiny, expensive-looking results.
+The inks have to be tuned to the surface tension of the glossy surface so that ink droplets have just enough “dot gain,” meaning the droplets spread out when applied to the glossy substrate.

-A quick-drying curing method avoids ink smearing.
-If the printing system uses UV curable inks or LED curable inks, the heat from the wavelength of mercury vapor lights or LED lights quickly cure the ink.
-UV curable inks will come at a higher cost.
+A quick-drying curing method avoids ink smearing on these surfaces.
+If the printing system uses UV-curable or LED-curable inks, the heat from the wavelength of mercury vapor lights or LED lights quickly cures the ink.
+However, UV-curable inks will come with a higher cost.

 UV curable inkjet inks are the fastest growing ink segment in the digital printing market, far surpassing the growth rates of aqueous and solvent-based inks.

 Printing systems using the less-expensive water-based inks may use tunnel dryers, infrared light, or heated platens before or after printing or external fans.

 Another method for improving inkjet printing on glossy paper or plastics uses a corona or air plasma pretreatment.
 The low-temperature process uses high voltage applied to an electrode that temporarily changes the surface tension of the substrate, which helps the ink bond to the surface.
 The corona treatment fades after a short period, however, so corona treating and printing should happen at the same time.